-Looking ahead, though, a majority of ABM-ers are indeed looking to add new technology to automate and gain more leverage with existing resources, according to new research conducted by ITSMA and the ABM Leadership Alliance (join our August 17 webcast for research highlights).
+Looking ahead, though, a majority of ABM-ers are indeed looking to add new technology to automate and gain more leverage with existing resources, according to new research conducted by ITSMA and the ABM Leadership Alliance.

 Applying artificial intelligence (AI) to ABM is one of the most exciting new approaches.
 Although we’re just beginning to understand its full potential, according to Peter Isaacson of Demandbase, early adopters are already using it to select the most promising accounts, respond to purchase intent signals in real time, and guide highly personalized marketing and sales initiatives throughout the buyer’s journey.

 Moving to a blended approach is the next big thing

 With ABM programs gaining experience and success, it’s not surprising that almost three quarters of ABM-ers are increasing investment, according to our latest study.

 As above, adding technology to help cover more accounts is one popular approach.
 At the same time, two-thirds of our survey participants are also planning on adopting a blended approach to ABM by developing more than one approach (learn more about the three types of ABM).

 Currently, only about one third of organizations have even begun to experiment with more than one type.
 Echoing the findings of our research, however, participants at the forum cited the importance of moving to a more sophisticated strategy that supports a more segmented approach to different types of accounts.